Tax FAQs: Get the Answers To Common Questions

 When can I file taxes?

 Of course, if you need more time, you can file an extension by Tax Day.
 Filing an extension gives you six more months to file your tax return.
-Learn how to file an extension here.
+You can electronically file a tax extension with TaxSlayer any time during tax season if you think you’ll need more time.

 Do I need to pay quarterly estimated payments?

-There are several reasons you may need to pay quarterly estimated payments:
+There are several reasons you may need to pay quarterly estimated payments

 • Your total withheld income and refundable credits are less than either 90% of your tax liability or 100% of last year’s tax liability